 Vitamin B12 (Cobalamin) is a vitamin that plays an important role in the function of the brain and nervous system, the metabolism of cells, DNA regulation, and the creation of blood.
-The normal range in a standard blood test is 200-900 pg/mL (picograms per milliliter).
-Levels below 80 clearly represent B12 deficiency.
+The "normal" range in a standard blood test is 200-900 pg/mL (picograms per milliliter).
+Levels below 80 represent B12 deficiency.
 A blood test is not an accurate test for vegans who also consume algae or spirulina because they contain B12-analogues that mimic true B12 in blood tests while actually interfering with B12 metabolism.
 A blood test may not be totally accurate for other reasons too, explains Dr. Gina Shaw: "Just because there is a low level of B12 in the bloodstream, this does not mean that there is a deficiency in the body as a whole, it may well be being utilised by the living cells (such as the central nervous system).
 More reliable tests appear to be that of homocysteine levels and Methyl Malonic Acid tests."
-Dr Gina Shaw, D.Sc, M.A.- source: http://libaware.economads.com/b12issue.php.
-When the vegan community has been surveyed, there were long time vegans that did develop Vitamin B12 deficiency, but some developed deficiency only after 5 years of being vegan (it is estimated that we have a 5-20 year reserve in our liver).
+Dr Gina Shaw, D.Sc, M.A.- source.
+When the vegan community has been surveyed, there were long time vegans that did develop Vitamin B12 deficiency.
+Some developed deficiency only after 5 years of being vegan (it is estimated that we have a 5-20 year reserve in our liver).

 Some health practitioners don't feel that vegans get B12 deficiency any more than non-vegans; a certain percentage of the general population becomes deficient; for various reasons such as: they lose their own Intrinsic factor (a glycoprotein necessary for the absorption of B12) - malabsorption problems, age, or alcohol, drugs, antibiotics, and smoking could affect ones’ stores of B12.
 However, if a vegan does not supplement B12, it can result in a dietary deficiency.
 Because of the re-circulation of B12 in our bodies, it may take 20-30 years to become deficient after eating a strictly vegan diet.
 Generally speaking, all people over 50 are advised to supplement with Vitamin B12 from supplements or fortified foods.